-Historical growth in the state's revenues, after adjusting for the estimated impact of tax policy changes, has been well below the pace of national GDP growth, and below inflation, due to contractions in the important financial services sector as well as the maturity of the state's economy that includes an older, more slowly-growing demographic profile.
-Based on the state's November 2017 consensus revenue estimate (CRE), tax policy changes in the enacted budget contribute to a revised 4.6% boost in revenue growth in fiscal 2018 from fiscal 2017 with 2.1% growth now needed to meet the forecast used to enact the budget in fiscal 2019.
-These increases are followed by a sharp 5.9% forecast drop in fiscal 2020 as nonrecurring revenue actions fall off, the hospital tax is automatically reduced, and sales tax revenue sharing through the municipal revenue sharing account is restored; these current law measures could be reversed by future legislatures to maintain general fund revenues at the higher level.
+Historical growth in the state's revenues, after adjusting for the estimated impact of tax policy changes, has been well below the pace of national GDP growth, and below inflation, due to contractions in the important financial services sector as well as the maturity of the state's economy.
+According to the state's January 2018 consensus revenue estimate (CRE), tax policy changes in the enacted budget contribute to a 4.5% boost in revenues in fiscal 2018 from fiscal 2017 although the expected \$18.5 billion in revenue is \$260 million shy of the forecast used to enact the budget.
+The fiscal 2018 CRE forecast is net \$665 million from a one-time repatriation of oversees hedge fund profits, a direct effect of Section 457A of the Internal Revenue Code passed in 2008 which pushed the estimates and finals component of the PIT over the state's volatility cap and require a transfer to the BRF.

+The revenue forecast used to support the fiscal 2019 budget is also running below expectations, by \$283 million (1.5%), requiring state action to balance.
+Estimated \$18.6 billion in revenue in fiscal 2019 is forecast to drop by a sharp 6.4% in fiscal 2020 based on current law, as nonrecurring revenue actions fall off, the hospital tax is automatically reduced, and sales tax revenue sharing through the municipal revenue sharing account is restored; these current law measures could be reversed by future legislatures in order to maintain general fund revenues at the higher level.